-Wild world of whales is a school excursion for Stage 3 (Years 5-6) students focusing on HSIE as a KLA.
+Wild world of Whales is a school excursion for Stage 3 (Years 5-6) students focusing on Geography outcomes.
 Explore the open forest and coastal heath communities of Awabakal Nature Reserve as you journey to the lookout to spot migrating whales.
 Learn about the different types of whales, how they live and why they migrate along the East Coast of Australia.

 Read more about Wild world of whales

 For program outline, safety and practical information about this excursion, see info for teachers

 |Stage||Stage 3 (Years 5-6)|

 - Guided.
 Available on request.